-Session Descriptions Social Studies Standards Common Core ELA Common Core Math Session Four: Money Choices Make the City Go Round Money choices encourage economic exchange within a city.
+Session Descriptions Nevada Social Studies Standards Common Core ELA Common Core Math Session Four: Money Choices Make the City Go Round Money choices encourage economic exchange within a city.
 This happens when money travels back and forth among consumers, businesses, and the city government.
 Economic exchange is important for keeping a city functioning and vital.
 Objectives: Students will: Demonstrate the importance of money in everyday life.
 Describe how money flows through a city's economy.
 Explain taxes and how the city government uses the money to pay for the goods and services it provides.
-Standard 5 e) explain the roles of money, banking, and savings in everyday life; Reading for Information RI.3.1 RI.3.3-6 Reading Foundations RF.3.3-4 Speaking and Listening SL.3.1-3 SL.3.6 Language L.3.1 L.3.3 L.3.4 Operations in Algebra OA.3.8 OA.3.9 Numbers Base Ten NBT.3.2 Mathematical Practices 1-8 Session Five: Let's Build a City A healthy city is built on the money choices of consumers, businesses, and the government.
+SS.3.24.
+Identify how people use natural resources, human resources, and physical capital to produce goods and services to trade around the world.
+Reading for Information RI.3.1 RI.3.3-6 Reading Foundations RF.3.3-4 Speaking and Listening SL.3.1-3 SL.3.6 Language L.3.1 L.3.3 L.3.4 Operations in Algebra OA.3.8 OA.3.9 Numbers Base Ten NBT.3.2 Mathematical Practices 1-8 Session Five: Let's Build a City A healthy city is built on the money choices of consumers, businesses, and the government.
 A city thrives when these sectors of the economy earn, save, spend, and donate.
 Objectives: Students will: Describe how personal choices make a city a good place to live, work, play, and go to school.
-Standard 3 (a) identify and use various representations of the earth (e.g., maps, globes, photographs, latitude and longitude, scale) (c) describe and illustrate ways in which people interact with their physical environment Standard 5 e) explain the roles of money, banking, and savings in everyday life; Reading for Information RI.3.1 RI.3.3-6 Reading Foundations RF.3.3-4 Writing W.3.2 Speaking and Listening SL.3.1-3 SL.3.6 Language L.3.1,3,4 Operations in Algebra OA.3.8 Numbers Base Ten NBT.3.2 Mathematical Practices 1-7
+SS.3.20.
+Use a map to explain how the unique characteristics of a place affect people's decisions to relocate both nationally and globally.
+Reading for Information RI.3.1 RI.3.3-6 Reading Foundations RF.3.3-4 Writing W.3.2 Speaking and Listening SL.3.1-3 SL.3.6 Language L.3.1,3,4 Operations in Algebra OA.3.8 Numbers Base Ten NBT.3.2 Mathematical Practices 1-7